-A court order does not always stop violence or harassment.
+A court order does not always stop abuse or harassment.
 If the terms of the order are broken, you should keep a record of the breaches and report them to your solicitor or to the court as quickly as possible.
 It will be for the court to decide what action, if any, will be taken.
 In some cases, the court will attach to the order a right for the police to arrest the person breaching the order.
 Where an order is repeatedly broken the court may consider a period of imprisonment.

+What is a Domestic Violence Protection Order (DVPO)?

 A Domestic Violence Protection Order (DVPO) is granted by the magistrates' court after an application by the police.
-These are generally used where the police believe there has been violence or threat of violence and it is necessary to protect a person from that violence.
+These are generally used where the police believe there has been abuse, or threat of abuse and it is necessary to protect a person from that abuse.
 If an order is made by the court, it will last for a minimum of 14 days to a maximum of 28 days.